 Their website is aesthetically pleasing and easy to use.
-The books they've published have excellent covers and are available in print and electronic versions.
+The books they've published are available in print and electronic versions.
 The emphasis is on selling books, not recruiting authors, which is always good.

 Platypus Press also publishes an online literary journal called WILDNESS, so if you don't want commit a whole book to a fledgling press, you could try submitting a piece or two to WILDNESS instead.
 You can learn more about the literary journal here.
-So far they have published only three books and have one more that will be released soon.
-The main red-flag with the press is that two of the three books they have published so far have been written by the editors/owners of the press (who are in a relationship).